Google Home is more than just an internet-connected speaker with a voice assistant. It also works as a smart home hub.

 - Google Assistant tips and tricks: Master your Android assistant

 With Google Assistant on Google Home, you can use your voice to control the temperature in your home, switch between heating and cooling modes, and more.
-It therefore of course works with Nest Thermostat, a product from Google-owned Nest, which actually sells smart devices other than thermostats.
-But, for now, Google Home only interfaces with Nest Thermostat.
+It therefore works with a Nest Thermostat, a product from Google-owned Nest, which actually sells smart devices other than thermostats.

-Buy the Honeywell Lyric T6R for £198 from Amazon UK
+View offers for the Honeywell Lyric T6R on Amazon UK